COVID-19 Information for Small Businesses

 On August 4, 2020 Dallas County issued a supplemental order on continuing requirements which is effective as of 11:59 p.m. on August 4, 2020.

 Texas Governor Abbott's Strike Force to Open Texas has created resources for Texas businesses, available here.
-On June 26, 2020 Governor Abbott issued an executive order to contain the spread of COVID-19, available here.
+On July 10, 2020 Governor Abbott extended his COVID-19 disaster declaration, available here.

 Employers Needing Essential WorkersIf you are an employer needing essential workers, Workforce Solutions Greater Dallas is available to assist.
 Call them at 214-302-5555 and they can help you find the essential workers you need.